falfang/simple_leg/README.md

-# このパッケージの目的
-- ros_controlの仕組みを理解する
-- 独自のros_controllerを作成する
+# Significance of this package
+- To understand "ros_control" and "ros_controller"
+- To show how to create custom ros_controller

+# Example robot in this package
+- 2-DoF leg named "simple_leg"